 Why would that be? well, because the frame rate didn’t immediately jump up to sixty with a decent frame pacing.
 The way all works is that if you have a 60Hz screen and you display 30fps games on it then everything is nice and smooth and consistent.
-Whereas if you start pumping in 42 frames a second signal, then while the frame rate is higher and in theory it’s smoother the pacing is off a little bit and cause screen tearing.
+Whereas if you start pumping in 42 frames a second signal, then while the frame rate is higher and in theory it’s smoother the pacing is off a little bit and causes screen tearing.
 It doesn’t actually feel that smooth.

 FPS in gaming on a PC